Dancer Nutrition: Tips to Train and Perform at Your Best

 Dancer Nutrition: Afterschool Dance Classes

-If you are planning to head straight to dance class from school, make sure you pack afterschool snacks.
-Prior to dance, it is best to focus on high-carbohydrate snacks which provide your body with the energy needed to train at your best.
+If dancers are planning to head straight to dance class from school, they should make sure they pack afterschool snacks.
+Prior to dance, it is best to focus on high-carbohydrate snacks which provide dancers with the energy needed to train at their best.

 • Fresh and dried fruit